AMWA-TV/is-14/docs/Backup & restore.md

 - Performing a [Modify restore](#performing-a-modify-restore)
 - Performing a [Rebuild restore](#performing-a-rebuild-restore)

-`Note`: This does not mean that the backup & restore functionality can only be used in these scenarios.
+Note that this does not mean that the backup & restore functionality can only be used in these scenarios.

 ## Definitions